MeeFoundation/docs/Concepts.md

 ![architecture](./images/architecture.png)

 An agent is configured with a Secret Recovery Phrase (SRP) created by the user, and never shared.
 For disaster recovery purposes the user is encouraged to divide the SRP into encrypted fragments according to Shamir's [How to share a secret](https://dl.acm.org/doi/10.1145/359168.359176).
-The agent presents the user with a choice of options for where to store these fragments including with friends, in files and optionally in a Shared Secret Store shown in the lower left above hosted by a service provider the user trusts.
+The agent presents the user with a choice of options for where to store these fragments including with friends, in files and optionally in a Shared Secret Service hosted by a service provider the user trusts.

 ### Apps